mvolkmann/blog/src/swift/Xcode.md

   - "Hide Change" removes the display of the original line.
   - "Discard Changes" undoes the changes.

+To discard uncommitted changes in the current source file:

+- Select Source Control ...
+Discard Changes in {file-name}...
+- In the confirmation dialog that is displayed, click the "Discard Changes" button.

 To discard all uncommitted changes:

+- In the Project Navigator, select the top entry.
 - Select Source Control ...
 Discard All Changes...
 - In the confirmation dialog that is displayed, click the "Discard" button.